Last Updated on

-As of this writing, the DOH and PhilHealth are still drafting the new law’s implementing rules and regulations (IRR).
-This means PhilHealth’s existing policies on membership, benefits, and contributions are still in effect.
+As of this writing, the DOH and PhilHealth have already drafted the new law’s implementing rules and regulations (IRR).
+This means PhilHealth’s the new policies on membership, benefits, and contributions are now being implemented.

 - All Filipinos will automatically become PhilHealth members.

 - PhilHealth membership will be classified into two categories only: direct contributors (those who pay their contributions) and indirect contributors (those whose contributions are shouldered by the government).